 Applying control in project management is really important and this may be achieved in various ways.
+Our team thanks to the PM.MBA assigned supervisor for validating the information in this article.

 There is no point in monitoring without control.
 This is done through the reporting cycle.
-Monitoring processes identify shortfalls in the progress of the project, that is variances between what has been planned and what has actually happened.
+Monitoring processes identify shortfalls in the progress of the project, that are variances between what has been planned and what has actually happened.
 See monitoring and controlling in project management.

 To remedy variances, control needs to be applied to the project to bring it back on course.
 For example, staff might be transferred from non-critical work to critical activities that have fallen behind.
 The reporting cycle defined in the project management plan (as part of the project life cycle) identifies who should be producing progress reports, with what frequency and to whom they are sent.